Get a Safe and Smart Start

-All new undergraduate and transfer students are required to enroll in College Expectations or College Expectations for Transfer Students.
+All new undergraduate and transfer students are required to complete College Expectations or College Expectations for Transfer Students.

-- First-year students enrolling for summer or fall 2013 will take course number 420:050 during the fall semester.
-This includes international first-year students and students from transferring over from the IIEP.
+- First-year students enrolling for summer or fall will take course number CSI:1300 during the fall semester.
+This includes international first-year students and students transferring over from the IIEP.

-In the spring 2014 semester, the course number will change to 407:050.
-Fist-year students who are enrolling for the first time in the spring semester will be required to take College Expectations in the spring.
+First-year students who are enrolling for the first time in the spring semester will take course number CSI:1300 during the spring semester.

-- Transfer students enrolling for summer or fall 2013 will take course number 420:060 during the fall semester.
+- Transfer students enrolling for summer or fall will take course number CSI:1350 during the fall semester.
 This includes international transfer students.

-In the Spring 2014 semester, the course number will change to 407:060.
-Transfer students who are enrolling for the first time in the spring semester will be required to take College Expectations Transfer Students in the spring.
+Transfer students who are enrolling for the first time in the spring semester will take course number CSI:1350 College Expectations Transfer Students in the spring semester.

 International students in the Iowa Intensive English Program are not required to complete the course until they have been admitted to a degree program.